hannesdatta/course-dprep/content/docs/course/_index.md

 - [Computer exam](/docs/exam) (55%)
 - Submitting one's progress on the course's learning goals  (5%)[^3]

+[^3]: In particular, students regularly monitor their progress on the course's learning goals.
+At least one evaluation per course week is required to obtain points on this component of the course grade.

 ### Passing requirements

 Students pass this course if